riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 ...
 {% endhighlight %}

 So here we've changed instances of `Router.routes.listCustomers.path` to the new route of `Router.routes.customerIndex.path`.
+We've also replaced instances of `Router.go('listCustomers')` with `Router.go('customerIndex)`.

 We need to make a similar change in `add-customer.js`.